 Unique Learning Opportunities

-Our program recognizes the role physicians play in supporting the health needs of children around the world.
-Cleveland Clinic sponsors an annual elective to Peru where medical students and residents from multiple specialties, including pediatrics, provide healthcare and education to members of the community.
+Cleveland Clinic, in collaboration with Case Western, sponsors an annual elective to Peru where medical students and residents from multiple specialties, including pediatrics, provide healthcare and education to members of the community.
 Dr. Sangeeta Krishna, a pediatric hospitalist, serves as rotation director.
 In addition, trainees may arrange electives to other areas of the world.
-In recent years, our residents have participated in electives to Haiti, Africa, Thailand, Cambodia and Philippines to name a few!
+In recent years, our residents have participated in electives to Haiti, Africa, Thailand, Cambodia, Lebanon, India and Philippines to name a few!

 With a 10,000-square-foot expansion of the Simulation Center Dry Lab in HealthSpace, the creation of two difficult airway centers and the renovation of the task-based simulation lab, Cleveland Clinic is now at the cutting-edge of simulation training.
 This enhanced environment allows us to better train our residents to deliver the highest quality patient care and safety.
 Simulation gives residents the opportunity to experience these events in a safe environment, and to practice skills critical to any career path in pediatrics.
 Through scheduled sessions in the simulation lab, intern procedure lab, and mock codes, all residents will get at least three exposures to simulated emergencies each year during their training.
 Some of these sessions will occur in a multidisciplinary setting to help improve communication and patient care.